plone/plone.recipe.codeanalysis/README.rst

     in a file named ``.jshintignore``.
 See `JSHint documentation`_ for more details.

+**jshint-suppress-warnings**
+    By default warnings of jshint are suppressed and not shown.
+You may disable this by setting to False, default is True for backward compatibility reasons.

 **jscs**
     If set to True, jscs code analysis is run.
 Default is ``False``.